Is Putting Hot Sauce On Everything You Eat Bad For You?

 "A diet high in sodium can cause fluid retention, electrolyte imbalances, and sometimes bloating," Lockwood says.
 We know that when you consume sodium, it pulls water into your bloodstream, which increases your blood pressure, according to the AHA.
 Over time, high blood pressure can increase your risk of heart attack and stroke.
 So, these are some very real reasons to be aware of the amount of sodium — and sriracha — you're consuming on a daily basis.

 At the end of the day, eating sriracha is probably not going to kill you, but it's also not amazing for your health.
-In addition to the amount of sodium, the garlic and chilis in sriracha could trigger heartburn.
-Or some people might experience gastrointestinal disturbances — like nausea, vomiting, abdominal pain, and diarrhea — from eating chilis, so it's not for everyone.
+In addition to the amount of sodium, the garlic and chillis in sriracha could trigger heartburn.
+Or some people might experience gastrointestinal disturbances — like nausea, vomiting, abdominal pain, and diarrhoea — from eating chillis, so it's not for everyone.

 Of course, we eat foods for more than just nutrients and fuel.
 If it wasn't abundantly clear, I love the taste of sriracha.
 "I don’t think it’s necessarily bad to put this condiment onto your meals, especially if you are putting it on healthy foods likes whole grains, vegetables and eggs," Lockwood says.
 "Plus, it helps mask the taste of these 'healthy' foods for those who don’t have an intrinsic taste for healthier foods."
 If you want to add a kick to your food, then you might want to consider using spices instead, which might have less sodium, she says.
 But then again, research suggests that when you eat foods that you like, your body absorbs the nutrients better — which is enough for me to keep using sriracha.